gbif/registry/docs/citations.md

 Note:
   * At least one `ContactType.ORIGINATOR` shall be present.
 Otherwise the authors are replaced by the organization (`{organization.title}`) publishing the dataset.
 If the organization name is used, it won't be repeated in the citation.
-  * An author is only considered if a firstName and lastName are both provided.
+  * An author is only considered if a lastName is provided.
   * The name of the organization on the contact itself is ignored for the citation generation.
   `organization.title` represents the name of the organization registered with GBIF that is publishing this dataset.